 A report of 1825 confirms Manson’s reputation as a “Fine strapping fellow” who “would be thrown away at an Establishment, active service being his forte.”
-Late that year he was transferred as a clerk to the Columbia District, where, under John McLoughlin*, he helped to supervise improvements at Fort Vancouver with James McMillan* and John Work*.
-Then Manson was sent to build Fort Langley on the Fraser River in 1827.
-In the season of 1829–30, he was stationed at Fort George at the mouth of the Columbia.
+Late that year he was transferred as a clerk to the Columbia district, where, under John McLoughlin*, he helped to supervise improvements at Fort Vancouver (Vancouver, Wash.) with James McMillan* and John Work*.
+Then Manson was sent to build Fort Langley (B.C.) on the Fraser River in 1827.
+In the season of 1829–30, he was stationed at Fort George (Astoria, Oreg.), at the mouth of the Columbia.
 There he tried to rescue from the “Graveyard of the Pacific” two company ships, the William and Ann, which had gone down in March 1829, and the Isabella, which sank in May 1830.

-Manson took charge of Fort Simpson on the Nass River in 1831 and explored the stream during that season.
+Manson took charge of Fort Simpson (Lax Kw’alaams, B.C.) on the Nass River in 1831 and explored the stream during that season.
 He explored the Skeena River in 1832, finding not “one solitary spot” suitable for a post.
-The following spring, he constructed Fort McLoughlin on Millbank Sound.
+The following spring, he constructed Fort McLoughlin (Bella Bella, B.C.) on Millbank Sound.
 In George Simpson*’s words, “Besides blasting and levelling, Mr. Manson, without aid of horse or ox, had introduced several thousand loads of gravel, while, by his judicious contrivances in the way of fortifications, he had rendered the place capable of holding out, with a garrison of twenty men, against all the natives of the coast.”
 Manson was promoted to chief trader in 1837 and remained at Fort McLoughlin until 1839, when he travelled to Scotland.
 During this trip Manson was presented to the governor and committee in London on 21 Oct.
 1840.

-From 1844 until his retirement in 1857, Manson was based at Fort St James on Stuart Lake in New Caledonia.
+From 1844 until his retirement in 1857, Manson was based at Fort St James (B.C.) on Stuart Lake in the New Caledonia district.
 Unfortunately, the final part of his career was marred by complaints that he treated his subordinates roughly.
 More than once, Governor Sir George Simpson reprimanded Manson for his bad temper and his reputation for harshness, and warned that “club law” would not be tolerated.
 It would appear that Manson was denied promotion to chief factor primarily because of his rough and abrasive ways.

-In October 1828 Manson had married Félicité Lucier and they had eight children.
-After his retirement from the HBC, he and his family moved to Champoeg, Oregon, where they bought a farm on the banks of the Willamette River.
-The farm was inundated by a flood in December 1861, but the house remained unscathed.
+In October 1828 Manson had married Félicité Lucier, eldest daughter of Étienne Lucier, a former French Canadian fur trapper who became one of the first settlers to farm in Oregon.
+After his retirement from the HBC, Manson moved his family to Champoeg, Oregon, where he bought a farm on the banks of the Willamette River.
+The property was inundated by a flood in December 1861, but the house remained unscathed.
 After his wife’s death in 1867, Manson lived on at the farm until his own death.

 PABC, “Biography of Donald Manson,” typescript by J. A. Grant, 1938.
 Oregon State Library, Salem, Ore., Archives Division, U.S. Census Bureau, Population schedules, Oregon, 1860, Marion County, Champoeg Precinct, family no.2200; Oregon, 1870, Marion County, Champoeg Precinct, family no.961; schedules of mortality, Oregon, 1880, Marion County; Provisional Government recorder, Land claim records, 1845–49, 3, p.21.
 Canadian North-West (Oliver), II.
 Isaac Cowie, “The minutes of the Council of the Northern Department of Rupert’s Land, 1830–1843,” North Dakota State Hist.
 Soc.
 Coll., IV (1913), 644–862.
 HBRS, III (Fleming); XVIII (Rich and Johnson).
 Morice, History of northern interior of B.C.
 F. W. Howay, “Authorship of traits of Indian life,” Oregon Hist.
 Q. (Portland, Ore.), XXXV (1934), 42–49.
 H. S. Lyman, “Reminiscences: Mrs. Anna Tremewan,” Oregon Hist.
 Q. (Portland, Ore.), IV (1903), 261–64.
 H. D. Munnick, “Donald Manson,” Mountain men and the fur trade, ed.
 L. R. Hafen (7v., Glendale, Cal., 1965–69), VII, 217–25.
-W. H. Rees, “Donald Manson,” Oregon Pioneer Assoc.
-Trans.
-(Portland, Ore.), VII (1880).
+W. H. Rees, “Donald Manson,” Oregon Pioneer Assoc., Trans. of the annual re-union (Salem), VII (1879).